Engesvang railway station

 Engesvang station is a railway station serving the railway town of Engesvang in Central Jutland, Denmark.
+The station is situated in the central part of the town, close to where the railway line crosses the road between Viborg and Vejle.

 Engesvang station is located on the Skanderborg–Skjern line.
 The station opened in 1877.
-It offers direct regional train services to Aarhus, Skjern and Struer operated by Arriva.
+It offers direct regional train services to Aarhus, Skjern and Struer operated by operated by the private public transport company GoCollective.